2 min read

 Destination weddings are a big deal and it’s easy to see why.
 Saying “I do” on the beach in Carmel, while standing on powdery white sand and with perfect Pacific waters behind: what could be more beautiful on your wedding day?

 In this article, we’ll look at how you can plan your destination wedding with a minimum amount of stress and the maximum amount of success!

 It’s also critical that you choose an appropriate location for your big day.
 Some destinations are better left for travel than destination weddings.
 A great wedding location is made up of much more than a beautiful paradise!
 You also need to consider practical and logistic factors that are important to making your special day a success.
 For example, are suitable wedding and reception venues available at the destination?
 Will there be appropriate accommodations to house all your guests?
 How difficult and/or expensive will it be for your guests to travel there?
 These are all questions your venue tour guide should be able to answer readily.

 With destination weddings, you’ll want to confirm plans and inform everybody well in advance – with more notice than you would with a regular wedding.
 This is because your guests (and wedding party) will need plenty of time to save money, request time off work, book flights, arrange childcare, and so on.
 Be sure to send out full details of the wedding at least four months ahead of the wedding date.

 When setting your wedding date, you’ll have a few extra considerations to keep in mind.
-Know that the timing of seasons vary and consider your needs.
-A gorgeous snow scene wedding in New England is possible from November through March, whereas wildflowers bloom in SoCal in May, and Las Vegas is picture perfect year round.
+Know that the timing of seasons varies and consider your needs.
+A gorgeous snow scene wedding in New England is possible from November through March, whereas wildflowers bloom in SoCal in May, and Las Vegas is picture perfect year-round.
 Research the weather for your destination, and also consider the high season and low season.
 During high season, venues and accommodations can be more expensive or booked out completely.
 Low season is low for a reason, so “shoulder season” (the period just before and/or just after high season) is often the best choice.